SkymanOne/folidity/reports/main.typ

 == Emitter

 Emission of the target code is the final stage of the compilation process.
 Similarly to the verifier, it also accepts `ContractDefintion` as an input.
 As an output, the crate returns a list of bytes of Teal instructions.
-During this iteration of the development, optimisation was not considered as a priority.

 === Teal and AVM basics